 You certainly won’t run out of things to occupy your time!
 For some more inspiration, see our guides for 2 days in London and 3 days in London.
 We also recommend picking up a two day London Pass to save money on your sightseeing while in London.
 You can do that here.

 If you really want to get out a bit further, we can recommend perhaps taking a trip to Stonehenge, the Cotswolds, Bath or Oxford.
-There are a variety of companies who offer easy day trips from London which include a number of these highlights, or you could do it yourself.
+There are a variety of companies who offer easy day trips from London which include a number of these highlights like this or this, or you could do it yourself.

 See our guide to taking a day trip to Stonehenge and a day trip to Oxford for some inspiration.
 If you’re a Harry Potter fan, then you may instead consider a trip out to the Harry Potter Studios where the films were made.